diskoverdata/diskover-docs/source_files/config_initial.md

 ### Schedule Your First Scan

 You are now ready to schedule and then run your first scan!
-Go to the next section, [Task Management via Task Panel](), for the details.
+Go to the next section, [Tasks Management via Task Panel](#task_panel), for the details.